 How much does a line conditioner cost?

-When shopping for such crucial electrical item as line conditioner you certainly don’t wanna skimp on quality.
-All in all, this is a device which can save the life of your expensive electronics.
+If you’re still thinking about purchasing a line conditioner, you certainly shouldn’t skimp on quality.
+All in all, this is a device that can save your expensive electronics.
 When comparing two line conditioners, you definitely don’t want to make the price your primary criteria.
 You’d better spend $50 or even $100 more on a trusted power line conditioner from a reliable manufacturer rather than get a cheaper model just to realize that it fails when you need it most.

 Having said that, there is also no need to buy very expensive power conditioners.